-Boston Properties Limited Partnership (the "Company") is revising its historical financial statements in connection with the adoption of Statement of Financial Accounting Standards ("SFAS") No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" ("SFAS 144") and SFAS No. 145 "Rescission of FASB Statements No.4, 44, and 64, Amendment of FASB Statement No. 13, and Technical Corrections" ("SFAS 145").
-During 2003, the Company sold certain properties and in compliance with SFAS 144 has reported revenue, expenses and gain on sale from these properties as income from discontinued operations for each period presented in its quarterly report filed since the date of the sale (including the comparable period of the prior year).
-Under SEC requirements for transitional disclosure, the same reclassification as discontinued operations required by SFAS 144 following the sale of properties is required for previously issued annual financial statements for each of the three years shown in the Company's Form 10, if those financials are incorporated by reference in subsequent filings with the SEC made under the Securities Act of 1933, as amended, even though those financial statements relate to periods prior to the date of the sale.
-In addition, in accordance with SFAS 145, the Company has reclassified losses from the extinguishment of debt from extraordinary items to losses from continuing operations in its consolidated statements of operations for each of the three years shown in the Company's Form 10.
-These reclassifications have no effect on the Company's Form 10 to reflect those properties sold during 2003 as discontinued operations and to reflect losses from extinguishments of debt as losses from continuing operations.
-All other items of the Form 10 remain unchanged.
-No attempt has been made to update matters in the Form 10 except to the extent expressly provided above.
+Boston Properties, Inc. (the "Company") is revising its historical financial statements in connection with the adoption of Statement of Financial Accounting Standards ("SFAS") No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" ("SFAS 144") and SFAS No. 145, "Rescission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections" ("SFAS 145").
+During 2003, the Company sold certain properties and in compliance with SFAS 144 has reported revenue, expenses and gain on sale from these properties as income from discontinued operations for each period presented in its quarterly report filed since the date of the sales (including the comparable period of the prior year).
+Under SEC requirements the same reclassification as discontinued operations required by SFAS 144 following the sale of properties is required for previously issued annual financial statements for each of the three years shown in the Company's last annual report on Form 10-K, if those financials are incorporated by reference in subsequent filings with the SEC made under the Securities Act of 1933, as amended, even though those financial statements relate to periods prior to the date of the sale.
+In addition, in accordance with SFAS 145, the Company has reclassified losses from the extinguishment of debt from extraordinary items to losses from continuing operations in its consolidated statements of operations for each of the three years shown in the Company's Form 10-K. These reclassifications have no effect on the Company's reported net income available to common shareholders or funds from operations ("FFO").
+This Report on Form 8-K updates Items 6, 7, 8 and 15 of the Company's Form 10-K to reflect those properties sold during 2003 as discontinued operations and to reflect losses from extinguishments of debt as losses from continuing operations.
+All other items of the Form 10-K remain unchanged.
+No attempt has been made to update matters in the Form 10-K except to the extent expressly provide

-Index to Exhibit 99.1
+Index to Exhibit 99.1 Page Number

 Selected Financial Data 1

-Management's Discussion and Analysis of Financial Condition and
+Management's Discussion and Analysis of Financial Condition and Results of

-Results of Operations 3
+Operations 3

-Financial Statements 18
+Financial Statements 19